Sign in or start a free trial to avail of this feature.

 - Picture effects adds shadows, glows and reflections to an image

-When we have the image selected, you may have noticed that a new Picture Tools tab has appeared in the header, and this is where we can perform our image editing.
+When we've the image selected, you may have noticed that a new Picture Tools tab has appeared in the header, and this is where we can perform our image editing.
 The first option we'll explore are picture styles.
 Let's expand this dropdown to see all of the options available.
-Picture styles are a set of pre designed borders, shadows, and reflections, that are added to our image to give some nice, easy to implement effects.
-As we hover over each picture style we can see the impact that it has on our image.
+Picture styles are a set of pre-designed borders, shadows and reflections that are added to our image to give some nice, easy-to-implement effects.
+As we hover over each picture style, we can see the impact that it has on our image.

 I'd like to implement a Polaroid effect so I'm going to select this option.

-Once we're happy with our chosen style we can start adding some effects to the picture.
+Once we are happy with our chosen style, we can start adding some effects to the picture.
 Let's start by looking at corrections.

 I think the image could do with greater sharpness so let's increase it by 50%.

-To undo this grayscale effect you can simply press Control + Z.
+To undo this Grayscale effect, we can simply press Control + Z.

-Let's now take a quick look at Artistic Effects.
-If we'd like to convert our picture into a pencil sketch, or even a paintbrush, this is where we'll do it.
-Apart from these two nice options, the film grain is also a nice way of fading a photograph to give it that old style act.
+Let's now take a quick look at artistic effects.
+If we'd like to convert our picture into a pencil sketch or even a paintbrush, this is where we'll do it.
+Apart from these two nice options, the film grain effect is also a nice way of fading a photograph to give it that old-style look.

 The dropdown options available in the ribbon allow you to hover over preselected edits, but sometimes these may not offer exactly the right effects that you want.
-For more customization, click in the bottom right hand corner of the Picture Styles section.
+For more customization, click on the bottom right-hand corner of the Picture Style section.

 This will allow you to customize your picture to your heart's content.
-If you're like me, and not an expert on image graphic editing, the ribbon dropdowns typically offer more than enough customization.
-Once you've decided on the effects you want for your picture it's important to compress the picture to reduce the size of your file.
-To do this, simply go to Compress Pictures in the ribbon, click and then press OK.
+If you're like me and not an expert on image graphic editing, the ribbon dropdowns typically offer more than enough customization.
+Once you've decided on the effects you want for your picture, it's important to compress the picture to reduce the size of your file.
+To do this, simply go to Compress Pictures in the ribbon, click and then press Okay.